cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn setCwsAngle
-   * @brief Set clockwise rotation angle that can trigger the gesture
+   * @brief Set how many degrees your hand should rotate clockwise to trigger the gesture
-   * @param count Default is 16 range 1-31
+   * @param count Default 16,  range 1-31
-   * @n     count Rotation angle is 22.5 * count
+   * @n     count Rotation angle = 22.5 * count
-   * @n     For example: count = 16 22.5*count = 360  rotate 360° to trigger the gesture
+   * @n     For example: count = 16, 22.5*count = 360, rotate 360° to trigger the gesture
    * @return NONE
    */
   void setCwsAngle(uint8_t count);

   /**
    * @fn setCcwAngle
-   * @brief Set counterclockwise rotation angle that can trigger the gesture
+   * @brief Set how many degrees your hand should rotate counterclockwise to trigger the gesture
    * @param count Default is 16 range 1-31
    * @n     count Rotation angle is 22.5 * count
    * @n     For example: count = 16 22.5*count = 360  rotate 360° to trigger the gesture